User-Shabab/2024-GCSE-Revision/All/English/English Literature Paper 2.md

 "tears between the bath and pre-lunch beers" - internal rhyme

 "A hundred agonies in black-and-white" - colour imagery

+The impossibility of presenting the true horrors of war//conflict Present true horrors of war
+People refusing to acknowledge reality
 ```

 ### Remains - SIMON ARMITAGE